-To use Zbrush for free, you need a graphics card that supports OpenGL 3.3 or higher, Intel Core2Duo CPU or AMD equivalent, 4 GB of RAM, 8GB of Hard Disk Space, Mouse/Wacom compatible tablet, and a monitor with the minimum resolution of 1280×1024 with 32-bit color.
+To use Zbrush for free, you need a graphics card that supports OpenGL 3.3 or higher, an Intel Core2Duo CPU or AMD equivalent, 4 GB of RAM, 8GB of Hard Disk Space, a Mouse/Wacom compatible tablet, and a monitor with the minimum resolution of 1280×1024 with 32-bit color.

-Where is Zbrush used?
+Where is Zbrush Used?

 Is Zbrush For Free?

-Educational and Academic license
+Educational and Academic License

 Students and faculty can contact Pixologic’s participating retailers for education and academic license, which allows them to use it for strictly non-commercial purposes.
-But if you have a commercial project, and yet the price is too much for your budget, you can look at some of the alternatives for the same.
+But if you have a commercial project, and the price is too much for your budget, you can look at some of the alternatives for the same.